rahualrai/deepracer_floridamen/README.md

 # Deepracer_FloridaMen
 I participated in the AWS hosted DeepRacer competition at Howard University and was thrilled to win first place!
+I trained a DeepRacer model to autonomously navigate a track and stay on the correct path.
 This is a brief desription of the approach that I used to train my DeepRacer model and the reward function and hyperparameters that I used.

 ## Reward Function